 - Served as a direct contributor to at least five or more Agile/Scrum events

-The Certified Team Coach (CTC) is a new member of Scrum Alliance certification portfolio and is specifically geared to the Scrum evangelist interested in coaching at a more granular level.
+- Certified Team Coach (CTC): The Certified Team Coach (CTC) is specifically geared to the Scrum evangelist interested in coaching at a more granular level.
 CTCs typically engage at the team level, working with managers, individual team members and project stakeholders.
 Successful CTCs are able to work with multiple teams, programs or projects concurrently.

 Some required skills for a CTC include: